diegocordoba87/profileGenerator/README.md

 ## Questions

-If you have any questions pleae direct them to my email address: diegocordoba@gmail.com or contact me via GitHub here: https://github.com/diegocordoba87
+If you have any questions please direct them to my email address: diegocordoba@gmail.com or contact me via GitHub here: https://github.com/diegocordoba87